 Many commodity traders take news and economic events into account when planning their trading strategy.
 They will constantly monitor and analyse the factors which are likely to affect the relevant commodities market, hoping to benefit from any changes in price movements.

 Most commodity traders incorporate technical analysis into their trading plan.
 Technical analysis involves utilising previous price movement data to estimate future price movements.

 Those traders just starting out would benefit from learning how to read charts.
 A basic understanding of charts could help you anticipate a potential market move.
 A starting point would be to look at the price chart of a market you are interested in trading.

 Trading the trend is one of the golden rules of trading.
 For instance, basic technical analysis suggests that the ideal time to buy an up-trending commodity is when it is breaking out to new highs.
 However, technical analysis does not guarantee results of course.

 There are a number of potential alternatives to commodity trading.

-It is also generally recommended that you diversify your portfolio.
-Avoid putting all your eggs in one basket or a single trade.
+It is generally recommended that you diversify your portfolio.
+Avoid putting all your eggs in one basket - or a single trade.
 Does a market have sufficient liquidity and interest?
 Do some research before taking the plunge and trading or investing in a particular market.
 Successful traders tend to follow a strict trading discipline.
-Research, a solid trading strategy and sound money management skills are key.
+Research, a solid trading strategy and sound money and risk management skills are key.

 CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.